vippu95/ai-board/README.md

-# Firebase Studio
+# AI Board

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+Given a topic this app creates a discussion between AI agents.